RobotLocomotion/drake/doc/clion.rst

 installs binaries in reasonable, standard paths, and because most CLion launch mechanisms will have already sourced the ``.bashrc``.

-**Mac users** will get broken behavior by default.
-When you run an Mac app graphically, the parent process is `launchd` (PID 1), which provides its own standard environment variables to the child process.
+**macOS users** will get broken behavior by default.
+When you run an macOS app graphically, the parent process is `launchd` (PID 1), which provides its own standard environment variables to the child process.
 In particular, it provides a minimal ``PATH`` that does not include ``/usr/local/bin``, where most Homebrew